What is Consumer Credit Counseling?

 Beware of Shady Agencies

-You may see advertisements for credit counseling agencies that vow to help you erase your debt, repair your credit, but often these companies do not have your best interest in mind.
+You may see advertisements for credit counseling agencies that vow to help you erase your debt or repair your credit, but often these companies do not have your best interest in mind.
 As debt attorneys, we are ethically bound to have your best interests at the forefront of everything we do.
 Remember: if it sounds too good to be true, it probably is.

 Consumer Credit Counseling or Bankruptcy